5 Factors to Consider When Building Your Product Strategy

 Besides being vague or gimmicky, another common product strategy pitfall is to list tactics as an overall strategy.
 Instead, your product strategy should be a framework centered around providing value to your customers that helps you decide which tactics to explore.

 Ultimately, product strategy is a big-picture idea of how you will advance your product’s mission.
 Think of product strategy as a hypothesis to be tested.
-If you pursue your strategy and hit your KPIs but don’t get any closer to your mission, change course and try again.
+If you pursue your strategy and hit your but don’t get any closer to your mission, change course and try again.

 While there’s no one-size-fits-all template for building an effective product strategy, be sure to think through these five factors as you develop yours.